Uncliqued Creatives: Kim Clune, Day-In-The-Life Photographer

 “When I was 8 years old, I wanted to be a race car driver.”

-Kim Clune loved roller coasters and wanted to find a career that would give her the feeling of being on one 24/7.
-Little did she know her life would become something of a roller coaster, filled with the highest of highs and astounding lows, but one which she would conquer, just like the theme park rides of her childhood.
+Kim Clune loved roller coasters and yearned for a career that would give her that sensation of flying and falling all at once every day of her life.
+Little did she know life itself would become something of a roller coaster ride for her, filled with the highest of highs and astounding lows, but one which she would conquer, just like the theme park rides of her childhood.

-All Clune wanted to do was write, and, at the encouragement of her English teacher, Joan McDonald, she began to dream of a life spent writing.
+All Clune wanted to do was write, and, at the encouragement of her English teacher, Joan McDonald, she began to dream of a life spent telling stories.
 She didn’t feel the need to go to college, but her father felt differently.

 “'If you don’t go to college, I’m buying you waitress shoes,’ he told me.
 Funny how I actually still ended up waitressing.”

-She studied English, and her dad wanted her to become a teacher, but she said that she lacked the confidence that she had anything to teach others or that she deserved to stand up before a group and share with them something they didn’t already know.
+She studied English, and her dad wanted her to become a teacher, but she felt that she lacked the confidence necessary to teach others and didn't even feel that she had the capability to stand up before a group to share something they didn’t already know.

 So, after two years of feeling out of place at college, Clune left.
-She became a waitress and a bartender, all the while feeling the draw of creativity.
-She took classes in film photography, ceramics and drawing, trying out every artistic medium she could, searching for a mode of expression.
+She became a waitress and a bartender, all the while feeling the lure of a creative life.
+She took classes in film photography, ceramics and drawing, trying out every artistic medium she could, searching for her mode of expression.

 Using the examples of the labels on his beer bottles, Clune convinced her father that graphic design was a path worth pursuing, and, after taking courses at a community college, she got a job working a printing press.
 And she hated it.